 Traveling this Summer?

-4 Documents You Should Have Before Your Adventure!
+Here are 4 Documents You Should Have Before Your Adventure

 The Summer Solstice of June 21st marked the official beginning of Summer.
 For most, Summer portends leisurely rest, blooming flowers, fireworks, swimming pools, ice cream socials, & the treasured VACATION!
 And, let’s be realistic: You know it’s time for a vacation when you start looking like the person on your driving license!

 WAIT, journey-venturing neighbors!
-As our firm’s mantra communicates, travelling families must take steps to “Protect What Matters Most.”
-Certainly, the welfare of your family and your wishes in regard to yourself and family “matter,” right?
+As our firm’s mantra communicates, traveling families must take steps to “Protect What Matters Most.”
+Certainly, the welfare of your family and your wishes in regard to yourself and your family “matter,” right?

-While vacation naturally involves family activities and relaxation, all travelers should have a plan for protecting should you perish, become injured &/or incapacitated.
+While vacation naturally involves family activities and relaxation, all travelers should have a plan for protection should they perish, become injured &/or incapacitated.
 If you have children, who will oversee them and determine outcomes on their behalf?
 How do you want your assets distributed?
 So, before leaving for your Summer vacation, make certain you have executed these four vital estate planning documents:

 Take measures now to plan for the future, ensuring your wishes are carried out in case of death or incapacitation.
 Unlike traveling, estate planning is not an enjoyable undertaking, but it is crucially important for “protecting what matters most.”
 The Law Office of Dana L. White is happy to assist you and your family with “protecting what matters most.”